A complete guide to the game across the country

 Amateur Serie D consists of nine regional leagues, each with 18 clubs.
 Nine clubs drop from Serie C to D – the bottom-placed finishers, plus two decided by playout between those between 16th and 19th positions at season’s end.

-Serie D is the highest level of the Lega Nazionale Dilettanti, a network of amateur leagues stretching down six flights including this fourth one.
+Serie D is the highest level of the Lega Nazionale Dilettanti, a network of amateur leagues stretching down six flights to the Terza Categoria.
+In theory, the lowliest village outfit can ascend to Serie A.

 Serie A begins in late August and finishes in mid to late May.
-There’s a two-week break around Christmas and New Year.
+There’s a two-week break in January.

 Sunday is calcio day, though there are usually a couple of games on a Saturday, at 6pm and 8.45pm.
 Sunday is also staggered, usually with a game at 12.30pm and at least one marquee fixture at 8.45pm, straddling the main kick-off time of 3pm.
-There is also sometimes a Sunday game at 6pm, and Monday evening games are not unusual.
+Kick-off for midweek fixtures is 8.45pm, often with one game at 6pm.

-Note that teams taking part in Champions League fixtures the following midweek often have league matches pushed to the previous Saturday rather than Sunday.
+Teams taking part in Champions League fixtures the following midweek often play league games on the previous Saturday rather than Sunday.

 Serie B runs from late August to the third week of May, with play-offs and playouts into mid June.
 Most games are played on Saturday at 3pm, usually with one fixture on Friday evening and one on Monday evening.